These healthy Fruit and Yogurt Parfaits are a great make-ahead breakfast idea with creamy Greek yogurt, homemade granola and fresh fruit.

 Step 4: Add to a bowl.

-Eat right out of the jar or dump it into a bowl and dig in.
+Eat right out of the jar or enjoy in a bowl.

 Tips for the best yogurt parfaits